wacncontent/CustomizeTool/output/includes/load-balancing-vms.md

 ![loadbalancing](./media/load-balancing-vms/LOBServers.png)

-For more information, see [Internal load balancing](/documentation/articles/load-balancer-internal-overview).
-For the steps to create a load-balanced set, see [Configure an internal load-balanced set](/documentation/articles/load-balancer-internal-getstarted).
+For more information, see [Internal load <!-- deleted by customization balancing](/documentation/articles/load-balancer-internal-overview) --><!-- keep by customization: begin --> balancing](http://msdn.microsoft.com/zh-cn/library/azure/dn690121.aspx) <!-- keep by customization: end -->.
+For the steps to create a load-balanced set, see [Configure an internal load-balanced <!-- deleted by customization set](/documentation/articles/load-balancer-internal-getstarted) --><!-- keep by customization: begin --> set](http://msdn.microsoft.com/zh-cn/library/azure/dn690125.aspx) <!-- keep by customization: end -->.

 <!-- LINKS -->